Table of Contents

 Because of the increased malignant degeneration risk of Barrett’s esophagus, patients displaying this particular condition are consistently treated and are also frequently observed endoscopically with multiple biopsies.

-In case of a Barrett’s esophagus without intraepithelial dysplasia, the patient undergoes two endoscopic controls in one year.
+In case of Barrett’s esophagus without intraepithelial dysplasia, the patient undergoes two endoscopic controls in one year.
 If the controls continue to show no degeneration, an interval of 3 (long-segment-Barrett) and 4 (short-segment-Barrett) years is considered to suffice.

 Prognosis of GERD